 The judge will set the terms of the restraining order and generally they are not meant to be unreasonable but to insure your safety and that of each family member.

 We advise, assist and represent clients in obtaining protective orders as well as defense of protective orders.
-For victims in matters pertaining to domestic violence, such as stalking, harassment, assault or the threat of immediate physical harm where orders of protection and/or criminal charges are appropriate or involved, law enforcement involvement early on is essential in order to ensure protection for you and your family.
+For victims in matters pertaining to domestic abuse, such as stalking, harassment, assault or the threat of immediate physical harm where orders of protection and/or criminal charges are appropriate or involved, law enforcement involvement early on is essential in order to ensure protection for you and your family.

 There are legal options and remedies available for individuals and families confronted with domestic abuse and violence.
 There are different types of restraining orders, such as emergency protective orders, and preliminary protective orders.
 An emergency protective order goes into effect immediately and is usually put in place when police respond to domestic violence calls.

 Preliminary protective orders can be issued when you apply for a protective order and will stay in effect until a court hearing is held and a protective order is issued.

 Click to read more about our other Practice Areas and consultation fees.